gbyuvd/FastChemTokenizer/readme.md

 ## 🚀 Overview

-`FastChemTokenizer` is a **trie-based, longest-match-first tokenizer** specifically designed for efficient tokenization of **SMILES strings** in molecular language modeling.
+`FastChemTokenizer` is a **trie-based, longest-match-first tokenizer** specifically designed for efficient tokenization of **SMILES and SELFIES strings** in molecular language modeling.
 The tokenizer is built from scratch for speed and compactness, it outperforms popular tokenizers like [ChemBERTa](https://huggingface.co/seyonec/ChemBERTa-zinc-base-v1/)'s while maintaining 0% UNK rate on ~2.7M dataset and compatibility with Hugging Face `transformers`.
 In n-grams building, this project uses [seyonec/ChemBERTa](https://huggingface.co/seyonec/ChemBERTa-zinc-base-v1/)'s as early tokenizer for determining n-grams using its token_ids, then uses information-theoretic filtering (entropy reduction, PMI, internal entropy) to extract meaningful statistical chemical motifs — then balances 391 backbone (functional) and 391 tail fragments for structural coverage.

-Trained on ~2.7M valid SMILES built and curated from ChemBL34 (Zdrazil _et al._ 2023), COCONUTDB (Sorokina _et al._ 2021), and Supernatural3 (Gallo _et al._ 2023) dataset; from resulting 76K n-grams -> pruned to **1,238 tokens**, including backbone/tail motifs and special tokens.
+Trained on ~2.7M valid SMILES and SELFIES built and curated from ChemBL34 (Zdrazil _et al._ 2023), COCONUTDB (Sorokina _et al._ 2021), and Supernatural3 (Gallo _et al._ 2023) dataset; from resulting 76K n-grams -> pruned to **1,238 tokens**, including backbone/tail motifs and special tokens.

 The "comb_smi.csv" dataset can be downloaded [here](https://huggingface.co/datasets/gbyuvd/bioactives-naturals-smiles-molgen).

 ## ⚡ Performance Highlights

+#### SMILES
 | Metric                          | FastChemTokenizer | [ChemBERTa](https://huggingface.co/seyonec/ChemBERTa-zinc-base-v1/) Tokenizer | [gen-mlm-cismi-bert](https://huggingface.co/smostafanejad/gen-mlm-cismi-bert-wordpiece) |
 |--------------------------------|-------------------|----------------------|---------------------|
 | **Avg time per SMILES**        | **0.0803 ms**     | 0.1581 ms            | 0.0938 ms           |